saif-ellafi/foundryvtt-mythic-gme/README.md

 ## How to use
 1. Install and Enable Mythic GME Tools in FoundryVTT
 2. Enter any game (This module is system agnostic!)
-3. Go to Compendiums and import all Macros to your Macro Bar to use them
+3. Go to Compendiums, right click on Mythic GME Macros, Import All Content
 4. Roll Tables can be used either directly from the Compendium, or imported along your other Roll Tables
 5. Say thanks if you like this :)

+**WARNING** - This module relies on the names of tables and macros, since many functions are called within each other.
+Treat with care when renaming!.

-**Note #1** - You may customize or change the probabilities of the Roll Tables, the will be used so long the keep the same name.
+**Note #1** - You may customize or change the probabilities of the Roll Tables, they will be used so long the keep the same name.

 **Note #2** - You may copy the tables under different names.
-In settings you can point which tables you would like to use in your macros.
+In settings, you can point which tables you would like to use in your macros.

+**Note #3** - It is better if you use Random Tell from the Compendium, so updates can update these tables if needed!
+(Should rarely happen)

+**Note #4** - This module cannot update your macros once imported.
+A message in red will appear indicating your Macro is now obsolete if this happens.

 ## To do